An explanation of metrics and charts when looking at CSAT survey responses

 Sentiment (%) = (No. of Positive Mentions / No. of Overall Mentions) * 100

-When looking at the chart for a particular AI tag such as Refund Provided, you will see the volume of CSAT responses that mentioned Refund Provided as shown by the grey bars.
-You will also see the sentiment of all the mentions of Refund Provided as shown by the line.
+When looking at the chart for a particular AI tag such as Customer Support Satisfaction, you will see the volume of CSAT responses that mentioned Customer Support Satisfaction as shown by the red line.

-Here, when we look at the last month, we can see that there were 324 CSAT responses that mentioned Refund Provided, and 19% of them were positive mentions.
-The sentiment of Refund Provided also decreased by -2 compared to the previous month.
+Here, when we look at the last month, we can see that there were 95 CSAT responses that mentioned Customer Support Satisfaction, and 28% of them were positive mentions.

 Historical Trend Charts

-For example, this sentiment decrease of -2 might not seem too serious.
-However, looking at the historical trend over the last 5 time periods, we can see the Refund Provided sentiment has decreased steadily over the last 4 months and could indicate a more significant problem.
+For example, this sentiment decrease of -32 might not seem too serious.
+However, looking at the historical trend over the last 5 time periods, we can see the Customer Support Satisfaction sentiment has decreased steadily over the last 4 months and could indicate a more significant problem.

 Sentiment Line - Green, Grey, Red